Charmed Spark K8s

 path.

-For doing this, you can use the azcli
+To do this, you can use the azcli

-client snap.
+client snap:

 azcli storage blob upload --container-name <AZURE_CONTAINER> --name spark-events/a.tmp -f /dev/null